Bernso/NovelReaderWeb/README.md

+# Project Setup Instructions

-You need to create a file named '.env' and put a variable in there called 'WEBHOOK_URL' and assign your discord webhook url too it.
-This is only if you would like to recieve error reports.
+You need to create a file named '.env' and put a variable in there called 'WEBHOOK_URL' and assign your discord webhook url to it.
+This is only if you would like to receive error reports.